rk-lindsey/chimes_lsq/README.txt

 pair_type specifies the type of short-range pair interaction.
 Current choices are chebyshev, spline, stillinger, or lennard-jones.

+params_file specifies a file with force parameters.

+coulomb controls whether Coulombic interactions are calculated or not.

+fit_coulomb controls where the charges come from.
+If fit_coulomb is true, charge products (q_i * q_j) are read from the params file.

+overcoord controls whether the ReaxFF overcoordination term is used.

 rand_seed is a random number seed.

 hoover_time is a timescale in fs for the coupling between the Nose-Hoover thermostat and the system.
 If hoover_time is <= 0, no Hoover thermostat is used.